 To control pests like insects, fruit borers, aphids, mites and thrips on cucumber plants, good insecticides can be used.
 You should not use one type of insecticide all the time, this can lead to resistance issue.
 Neem oil added with soap can also be used for pest control; this is good for organic farmers.

 Insecticides are used to control insects, acaricides or miticides are used to control mites and nematicides are used to control nematodes.
+Fungicides should be used to control fungal diseases.
 Nigeria is a unique country; you have to be very careful when buying pesticides.
 A lot of the pesticides sold in Nigeria are sub-standard.

 13. Control of Diseases in Cucumber Farming in Nigeria